Jayita11/Customer-Detail-Dashboard/README.md

 - **Top and Least Profitable Cities**: Bar charts showing the most and least profitable cities in Canada, Mexico, and the USA.

   ![unnamed-37](https://github.com/user-attachments/assets/5bf82100-bc75-4263-b2e5-f0b7fdc6a85d)

+- **Filters**: Interactive filters allowing users to select specific years, months, and countries for more focused analysis.

 ## Technical Skills